+The City's Reasonable Accommodation procedure and required findings are consistent with state law and do not pose a constraint to individuals requesting an accommodation.
 The Community Development Department regularly responds to requests for reasonable accommodation in existing residences through the building permit process and in new residential construction through the development review process (Program 5.1.2).
 For example, the City approved and participated in the development of the Carmen Avenue apartments, which includes universal design features for accessibility in the units.
 ECHO Housing has also completed fair housing tests for reasonable accommodations in multifamily rental properties and provides regular training for all landlords on this requirement.